MASQ-Project/ClusterTool/USAGE.md

 _Implemented in `daisy.py`_

 `daisy` is an InputCommand that starts the specified number of initialized nodes in sequence, one after another.
-It begins with the bootstrap node and each new node will use the previous node descriptor for its `--neighbor` parameter.
+It begins with the bootstrap node and each new node will use the previous node descriptor for its `--neighbors` parameter.

 ```ascii-art